VISIT OUR ART STORE ▶

 There’s another method that works, too:

-• I clean my brush and then dry it completely.
+• A brush is cleaned and then dried completely.

 Lift off the paint with paintbrush

 The brush acts like a sponge and pulls pigment off the paper.
-This works well even if you missed the first chance to dab with a napkin.
+This works well even if the first chance to dab with a napkin was missed.

 The result after solution 3